 “Well I’ll be damned,” I thought.
 There really was an upside-down pentagram on it.

 Now being in 9th grade and unaware of many things, I thought I was looking at the spookiest stone in the cemetery.
 Why did this person have a Satanic symbol on their tombstone?
 This was the early 90s and it wasn’t as simple as just going to the Internet and looking this question up like many would today.

 So the “witch’s grave” it remained.

 A year later the mystery was solved.
 I was taking an anthropology class in high school and one day we all piled into a bus and went to the local cemetery for a tour.
 Our art teacher was a fellow “taphophile” and described in detail what many of the symbols and statuary meant.
-He also pointed out the infamous “witch’s grave,” aware about the rumors that had been flying around and told us, “This symbol represents the Order of the Eastern Star.”
+He also pointed out the infamous “witch’s grave,” aware of the rumors that had been flying around, and told us, “This symbol represents the Order of the Eastern Star.”

 Huh?
 Say that again?
 Wait…no Satan?
 No authentic “witch’s grave?”

 It was the symbol for the woman’s auxiliary unit of the Freemasons.